ShivamAgarwal-code/meeting-note/README.md

 ## Notes

 - This is a demo-oriented setup (no auth / single shared workspace).
-For a multi-user deployment you'd add auth and scope meetings per user.
+For a multi-user deployment I'd add auth and scope meetings per user.